DivyangP2003/sql-data-warehouse/README.md

    Contains business-ready data structured in a **star schema**, optimized for reporting and advanced analytics.

 ---
+## 📋 Project Workflow
+A detailed project workflow and step-by-step guide are available in [workflow.pdf](docs/workflow.pdf).
+---
 ## 📖 Project Overview

 This project demonstrates a complete data warehousing and analytics workflow, including: